devilesk/dota-map-coordinates/README.md

 # dota-map-coordinates

-Custom game for dumping map entity coordinate data to JSON used in the dota interactive map app.
+Custom game for dumping map entity coordinate data to JSON used in the [dota interactive map](https://github.com/devilesk/dota-interactive-map).

 Usage:

 Run copymap.bat to get the latest dota map files.
 Also creates an empty mapdata.txt output file.

-Launch the custom game in Workshop Tools
+Launch the custom game in Workshop Tools.
+Done.

 Output path: